spanska/google-home-notifier-python/README.md

 `/google/home/adapter?token=Hello There!`

 This will buffer method name and every single parameters and then will call the corresponding API

+`/android/sms/send`

+This will send a sms to someone.
+You need to provide two POST variables `to` and `message` to use it.
+You must before using it create an endpoint on ifttt

 ## running for real